sachiniyer/reactivesign/README.md

 4. A micro usb cable

 ## Hardware stuff
 1. Connect the led strip's data cable (green) to pin 2 of the esp8266.
-Add a resistor, because there is no pullup on ESPs.
+Add a resistor, because there is no pullup I can use on ESPs.
 2. Solder the led strip's power cables directly to the power cables of the usb cable
 3. Insert the microusb cable into the esp8266.
 You may want to use a separate cable for uploading code, and just use this cable during production.
 This cable also does not have to have data transfer capabilities (so get rid of that cable that you used to try to upload code with and spent 4 hours trying to figure out why your CP210x driver was not working)

 ## AWS stuff

 ### API gateway
 I created an API gateway, which then connects through proxy to a lambda function.
-This is running through my personal website, which is a REST API.
-I created a separate endpoint for the lambda execution, but you don't have to.
+This is running through my personal website, which is an edge-optimized REST API (so the lag is not too much, like 300ms).
+I created a separate endpoint for the lambda execution for easier programmatic execution, but you don't have to.

 ### Lambda function
 The lambda function then just transfers the payload straight through AWS IOT with an out topic.
 The topic is called inTopic, because I'm lazy.
 I included the lambda function code as well in "./aws/" (also I'm trying to use more javascript in my life, so it is a bit badly written).
-The payload is hex values, because I did not want to send all 6 values seperately.
+The payload is hex values, because I did not want to send all 6 values separately.
 The hex values are converted in RGB on the device itself.

 ### IOT Stuff
 Set up a generic iot device and download the certs that you automatically generate.
 Then you can just copy and paste those certs into the main sketch where it says to do so.
 You may want to do some of your own tests to make sure a connection is established before you start with the actual stuff (there is a sketch to test under "./aws/testconnection.ino").